 Here are some other things you can do at home:

 - Use your baby’s appetite as an incentive.
-Offer the bottle or your breast in a way that gets her to turn away from the favored side.
+Offer the bottle or your breast in a way that gets them to turn away from the favored side.

 - Place toys so that your baby is forced to look both ways.
-Those with sounds and lights are really good at drawing her attention.
+Those with sounds and lights are really good at drawing their attention.

-- Get her to play with her hands and feet.
+- Get them to play with their hands and feet.
 Babies like to bring their hands together and their feet up to their hands.
-When your baby does this, it builds up muscles she will need to crawl.
+When your baby does this, it builds up muscles they will need to crawl.

-- Give her plenty of time on your tummy.
-Holding your baby this way will strengthen back and neck muscles and keep the back of her head from flattening.
-Ideally, she should have 15 minutes of tummy time 4 times a day.
-You can support her on your chest, across your lap, or on a pillow if that makes it easier.
+- Give them plenty of time on your tummy.
+Holding your baby this way will strengthen back and neck muscles and keep the back of their head from flattening.
+Ideally, they should have 15 minutes of tummy time 4 times a day.
+You can support them on your chest, across your lap, or on a pillow if that makes it easier.